sctdan/SyncroSync/README.md

 	1. For each Connection, Select 'New Connection' and select the account to use.

-3. You'll be prompted to set some environment variables now
+3. You'll be prompted to set some environment variables now.
+You must put a value in for each.
     1. Notification List- List of email addresses to notifiy if the flow fails, separated by semi-colon
     1. SP Site Address- Full URL or ID of the site where your list will live.
 If root site, it's just https://yourdomain.sharepoint.com/
     1. Syncro Subdomain - The X in https://X.syncromsp.com
     1. SP Ticket List Name - The exact name or ID of the ticket list
     1. Ticket Type Ignore - If you want to prevent certain Problem Types from syncing, you can add those here.
-Must be formatted like so:   ["Alerts","whatever"]
+Must be formatted like so:   ["Alerts","whatever"]   If none, just put in [""]
     1. SP ReOpen List Name - The exact name or ID of the reopen list
-    1. ToDo List ID --- ###What happens if they don't set a value?
+    1. ToDo List Name -- Exact name of the list in ToDo.
+If you don't want to utilize, put N/A
     1. Enable KB - Set to No if you don't want to utilize the KB ToDo functionality
     1. Enable ReOpen - Set to No if you don't want to utilize the ticket ReOpen functionality
     1. Timezone - Enter the name of your timezone.
 Standard US ones are-